On the Remodeling Conjecture for Toric Calabi-Yau 3-Orbifolds: A-model Topological Strings

 \subsection{Genus zero mirror theorem over the small phase space}

 In \cite{CCIT}, Coates-Corti-Iritani-Tseng proved a genus-zero mirror theorem for toric Deligne-Mumford stacks.
-This theorem takes a particularly simple form when the extended stacky fan satisfies the {\em weak Fano} condition \cite[Section 4.1]{Iri}.
+This theorem is also a consequence of genus-zero wall-crossing in orbifold quasimap theory \cite{CCK}, and takes a particularly simple form when the extended stacky fan satisfies the {\em weak Fano} condition \cite[Section 4.1]{Iri}.
 We state this theorem for toric Calabi-Yau 3-folds over the small phase space.